The global market for consumer goods has led to a long-term trend of deforestation. Companies, governments, and individuals can reverse this.

 According to the results Curtis et al. analyzed, this driving force doesn’t seem to be enough.
 The companies trying to create a zero-deforestation supply chain will have to work to save 5 million hectares of forested land every year.
 For readers who aren’t familiar with the measurement, a hectare is roughly 100 meters by 100 meters of land—the size of two football fields.

 Some governments have started taking steps to lessen the global impact of deforestation.
 The United Nations launched the Good Growth Partnership to help companies that supply beef, soy, and palm oil to create supply chains that don’t rely on cutting down rainforests to meet the growing demand.
 Experts project demand for these products to double in the next decade, so these changes are more important now than ever.

 Changing consumer shopping habits can also help prevent global deforestation.
 Buying at-risk products from companies that have a completely transparent supply chain will allow consumers to see exactly where their products are coming from.
 It will also make it easier for customers to see whether a company is living up to its zero-deforestation commitment or not.
 Coffee, cocoa, and rubber are also products that can contribute to deforestation, though on a smaller scale.
 Buying from transparent or fair-trade companies can help reduce their impact as well.

 Deforestation affects everyone, even if their local forests remain intact.
-For a more detailed explanation of these findings, look for an article in the September 14 issue of Science.

 —Megan Ray Nichols is a science writer and editor of her blog, Schooled by Science.
 She has a passion for learning and is curious in nature.
 Her favorite topics to explore include astronomy, the environment, and technology.
 Keep up with Megan by following her on Twitter and LinkedIn.